gren-lang/book/src/content/docs/syntax/custom_types.md

 ## Type Variables

 You can define custom types that hold any type of data by using a type variable.
-A common example is a type built-in to gren called `Maybe`.
+A common example is a core type called [`Maybe`](https://packages.gren-lang.org/package/gren-lang/core/version/latest/module/Maybe).
+It's defined like this:

 ```elm
 type Maybe a